GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 ---
 layout: post
-title: Choose how in-scope links open your PWA with Declarative Link Capturing
+title: Choose how in-scope links open your PWA with Declarative Link Capturing (no longer pursued)
 subhead: |
   Declarative Link Capturing is a proposal for a web app manifest property called `"capture_links"` that lets developers determine declaratively what should happen when the browser